orcunziylan/Word-in-Context-Disambiguation/README.md

 Common stop words like "the," "is," and "and" are removed from the dataset to focus on words making a significant difference in generalization.

 ### 2.3 Word Frequencies
-Word frequencies were used to identify unique (lower frequency) words.
-Two common methods were explored: removal of these words and labeling them as unknown.
-The choice between these methods depended on experimentation, with the former predominantly used.

-### 2.3 Word Frequencies
 Word frequencies are used to identify unique words.
-Two common methods are explored: removal of these words and labeling them as unknown (<UNK>).
+Two common methods are explored: removal of these words and labeling them as unknown (&lt;UNK&gt;).

 ### 2.4 Keywords Tokenization
 Different keyword tokenization methods ("None," "Lemma," "Pos," "Flag") are employed to emphasize keywords and reduce complexity, independently of dataset lemmatization.

 ### 2.5 Number Tokenization
-To handle the variety of numbers in sentences, separate tokenization techniques ("None," "Discard," "Flag") are used to either keep, remove, or flag them as "<NUMBER>.".
+To handle the variety of numbers in sentences, separate tokenization techniques ("None," "Discard," "Flag") are used to either keep, remove, or flag them as (&lt;NUM&gt;).

 ## 3. Model Architectures
 ### 3.1 Multilayer Perceptron (MLP)
-In this project, MLP processed the output of the embedding layer.
-A word-embedding aggregation layer was introduced to lower dimensionality and extract new features for smoother training.

-## 3. Model Architectures
-### 3.1 Multilayer Perceptron (MLP)
 An additional word-embedding aggregation layer is introduced to reduce dimensionality and extract new features, contributing to smoother training.
 Subsequently, the output is passed to a Multilayer Perceptron (MLP).

 #### 3.1.1 Mixed Embeddings
-An experiment involving mixed embeddings is conducted, where all word embeddings from two sentences are combined into a single vector.
+An experiment involving mixed embeddings is conducted, where all word embeddings from two sentences are combined into a single "mean" vector.
 However, due to substantial information loss, this approach achieves only limited accuracy, approximately 56%.

 #### 3.1.2 Separated Embeddings
 Following the mixed embeddings' failure, separate mean vectors for each sentence are computed, considering individual sentence lengths to prevent information loss.
 Four methods ("separated" to use both vectors, "subtract" to have a single vector, and both are also combined with "weighted" to highlight the keyword) are developed to combine these vectors, resulting in higher accuracy scores (around 68%) (see Table 2).